Diversity is good, actually

-• In biology, more diverse populations are more resilient to a wider variety of changes.
+• In biology, more diverse populations are more responsive and resilient to a wider variety of changes.
 This resilience is one of the best arguments for diversity of all.

-• The best investment portfolio, generally speaking, is the one that is most diversified.
+• The best investment portfolio is the one that is most diversified.
+Harry Markowitz developed a mathematical proof to discover this now near-universal paradigmatic approach (MPT) in the 1950s.

 • Law of large numbers: the more data points you have, the more accurate your distribution will be.